javiervela/llm-information-extraction-workshop/04_cluster_execution/README.md

 # 🖥️ Module 4 – CESGA FinisTerrae III Cluster Execution

+Run your LLM extraction scripts on **CESGA FinisTerrae III**, first interactively on a GPU node and then as a batch job.

+---

 ## 🎯 Goal

-Learn to run your LLM extraction scripts on **CESGA FinisTerrae III**, first interactively on a GPU node and then as a batch job.
-You will use the **`qwen2.5`** model to process multiple reviews and save structured outputs to a CSV file.
+You will process multiple reviews using an LLM and save structured outputs to a CSV.

 ---

 ## 1. 📥 Clone the Repository

-SSH into the CESGA login node:
+SSH into CESGA:

 ```bash
 ssh your_user@ft3.cesga.es
 ```

-Then clone the repository:
+Clone the repository:

 ```bash
 git clone git@github.com:javiervela/llm-information-extraction-workshop.git